TomLe040904/TomLe040904.github.io/_posts/2022-08-22-First Blog.md

 ![Picture](/assets/images/Image-1.png)

 <!-- Paragraph 2: Evaluate & Analysis -->
 On the positive side, my partner was ready to help me to understand the lesson and guide me in the vocabulary that gets to the main point.
 On the negative side, I could not contribute my ideas to actively participate during class activities and I sit too far away from the lecturer to help myself feel confident in my listening and group work skills.
 The introduction to science and technology lesson was fun because I met a new lecturer and classmates.
-Also, Konopka (1960) concludes that the main purpose of teamwork is cooperation and experience through a think pair share activity <a href="#1">(1)</a>, I have learned from others creative thinking, diverse vocabulary skills, and programming experience.
+Also, Konopka (1960) <a href="#1">(1)</a> concludes that the main purpose of teamwork is cooperation and experience through a think pair share activity, I have learned from others creative thinking, diverse vocabulary skills, and programming experience.
 ![Picture](/assets/images/Image-2.png)

 <!-- Paragraph 3: Conclusion & Action Plan -->